release-it/release-it/README.md

 By default, with the current repository:

 1. The version in each of the `pkgFiles` will be incremented.
-1. This change will be committed with the `commitMessage`.
+1. This change will be committed with `commitMessage`.
 1. This commit is tagged with `tagName` (and `tagAnnotation`).
-The `%s` will be replaced with the updated version.
+The `%s` is replaced with the incremented version.
-1. The commit plus the tag are pushed.
+1. Both the commit and tag are pushed.
-1. If no `distRepo` is configured, the package is published.
+1. Without a configured `distRepo`, the package is published to npm.

 Additionally, if a distribution repository is configured:

-1. The plugin will create the distribution build using the `distBuildTask` Grunt task.
+1. The plugin will create the distribution build using the `distBuildTask` shell command.
-1. The `distStageDir` is where the plugin will clone the `distRepo`.
+1. The `distRepo` is cloned in `distStageDir`.
 1. The `distFiles` are copied here (normalized by removing the `distBase` from the target path).
 1. Steps 1-4 above are executed for the distribution repository.
-1. The package is published.
+1. The package is published to npm.

 ## Usage examples

-Make a "patch" release (increments the 0.0.x):
+Release a "patch" update (increments the `x` in `0.0.x` by one):

 ```shell
 release
 ```

-Make a patch, minor, major or specific version release with e.g.:
+Release a patch, minor, major, or specific version:

 ```shell
 release minor